Ford Falcon (BA): Engine and mechanicals

-Powerplants consisted of both straight-sixes and V8s, with the entry-level Barra 182 six-cylinder being a significant improvement over the AU Falcon's six.
+Powerplants consisted of both straight sixes and V8s, with the entry-level Barra 182 six-cylinder being a significant improvement over the AU Falcon's six.
 The base model engine contained substantial mechanical changes such as dual infinitely variable cam timing for a gain of 25 kW of power for a total of 182 kW.
 The Barra 182 can also take advantage of higher octane fuels, where a small increase of torque can be achieved.
 The 156 kW LPG-only Barra E-Gas engine was offered as an option on lower specification models.

 A turbocharged variant of the Barra engine was introduced in a new XR6 Turbo model and produced 240 kW of power.
 A 5.4-litre V8 replaced the Windsor engine of the AU.
-The new V8 was a modified version of Ford's North American Modular V8 available in two variants: the Barra 220 generating 220 kW and a 260 kW Boss 260.
-The Boss 260 was known to make significantly more power than its nominal "260" name figure where figures closer to 288wHp or 290 kW (390Hp) at the engine were not unusual and 400 lb-ft.
-The new engine was smoother, more fuel efficient, and quieter than the engine it replaced.
+The new V8 was a modified version of Ford's Modular V8, available in two variants: the Barra 220 generating 220 kW and a 260 kW Boss 260.

 Two transmissions were available for the BA—a four-speed automatic and a five-speed manual, both floor-mounted.
 The automatic unit featured Sequential Sports Shift, a first for the Falcon nameplate in Australia.
 Utility body styles were also available with an optional column-mounted automatic shifter (without Sequential Sports Shift) in lieu of the floor-mounted system also offered.
 The new Control-Blade independent rear suspension (IRS) fitted to all sedans—first used in development of the Ford Focus and the Jaguar X-Type— was superior to the optional double wishbone IRS suspension used on AU sedans, and was cheaper.
 However, it was heavier than the previous live rear axle used for base models, and the change contributed to the base model XT sedan's 130 kg weight increase from the previous model.
 The wagons and utilities retained the leaf spring live axle rear suspension of the AU wagon and utility; consequently, they did not gain as much weight as the sedan.

 The BA Falcon was also smoother on the road, with increased towing capabilities from previous models.
 Fuel consumption in the Barra 182 was measured at 12.5 L/100 km for city driving and 8.2 L/100 km for highway driving.
 These numbers were government figures, measured indoors using a dynamometer.
 Real-world testing has shown that an extra 12% is actually consumed.